 Day two in San Francisco

-Allow about 2-3 hours for sailing across and back and to take the tour.
+Allow about 2-3 hours for the round trip including sailing across and back and to take the tour.
 But stay as long as you like.

 2pm we spent the afternoon on the Hop On Hop Off Bus.
 There are three companies and we chose Big Bus Tours because they were offering the day for $35 (instead of $45) and also drove over the Golden Gate Bridge for a 10-minute photo stop.
-The whole tour is about two hours but of course you can get off and on whenever you like and take all day – in fact buy the two-day pass and it’s your way around tomorrow too.
+The whole circuit they drive takes about two hours but of course you can get off and on whenever you like and take all day – in fact buy the two-day pass and it’s your way around tomorrow too.

 4.30pm We hopped off at the Union Square stop and had a couple of hours to dash into Macy’s and some of the surrounding stores, plus put our feet up for a few minutes!
 With an extra day I would totally have hit up the Westfield Mall two blocks away and all the shops in between!